Red Sox vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Red Sox have posted a mark of 2-1.
+- In four games as the underdog over the last 10 matchups, the Red Sox have a record of 2-2.

-- In their previous 10 games with a total, the Red Sox and their opponents have combined to exceed the over/under on five occasions.
+- When it comes to the total, the Red Sox and their opponents are 6-4-0 in their previous 10 games.

-- The Red Sox's previous 10 matchups have not had a spread set by bookmakers.
-Boston and its opponent have topped the over/under for five consecutive games, with the average total set by oddsmakers being 8.9.
+- Oddsmakers have not posted a runline in any of the Red Sox's past 10 matchups.
+Boston and its opponent have topped the over/under in six straight games, with the average total established by sportsbooks being 8.8.

 Discover More About This Game